Accident

 upon their oaths do say.
 That the said Daniel Fowler, Came to his death on the 1st day of Oct 1891 - in Laurens County, by being accidentally caught under a falling tree, mashing his head.

-upon their oaths, do say: that Willie Parker came to his death by being struck on his head by a falling Tree Accidinetly
+upon their oaths, do say: that the said Martha Boone came to her death by accidental burning

 Ryefield boy October 24, 1846 near the Island Ford on Broad River, Union County, SC